 We also require the notion of a piecewise smooth form on an analytic space.
 Those are defined in the same way as the smooth forms in \cite{CLD}, but allowing piecewise smooth coefficients.
 We denote the sheaf of piecewise smooth forms of bidegree $(p,q)$ on $X$ by $PS^{p,q}_X$. \begin{prop}[cf. Prop. \ref{prop:pws_are_delta_of_codim_0}] There is an isomorphism $PS_X^{p,q}\iso B^{p,q,0}_X$. \end{prop} It is a general phenomenon that constructions by formal geometry often give rise to only piecewise smooth (as opposed to smooth) functions and differential forms.
 The significance of Prop. \ref{prop:intro_pws_is_delta} is that the formalism of $δ$-forms is sufficiently general to handle such functions and forms.

 Finally, we mention the existence of pullbacks for $δ$-forms.
-Let $Y$ be a further $k$-analytic space, pure of some dimension $m$ and with $\partial Y = \emptyset$. \begin{thm}[cf. Thm. \ref{thm:pull_backs_exist}] Given a morphism $π:X\to Y$, there is a well-defined pull back map $π^*:π^{-1}B_Y\to B_X$ that satisfies the relation
+Let $Y$ be a further $k$-analytic space, purely of some dimension $m$ and with $\partial Y = \emptyset$. \begin{thm}[cf. Thm. \ref{thm:pull_backs_exist}] Given a morphism $π:X\to Y$, there is a well defined pullback map $π^*:π^{-1}B_Y\to B_X$ that satisfies the relation

 \end{thm} For example, this defines the restriction $ω\vert_Z$ of a $δ$-form to a Zariski closed subspace $Z\subseteq X$ even though the skeletons in Def. \ref{def:intro_delta_non_arch} do not intersect Zariski closed subspaces of codimension $\geq 1$.
-Thm. \ref{thm:intro_pull_back_delta} also constitute an improvement over the definition of $δ$-forms in \cite{GK}.
+Thm. \ref{thm:intro_pull_back_delta} also constitutes an improvement over the definition of $δ$-forms in \cite{GK}.
 There, the $δ$-forms $t_f^\star(γ)$ were considered up to an equivalence relation involving all possible maps $X'\to X$.
-The theorem states that the much more concrete Def. \ref{def:intro_delta_non_arch} in terms of skeletons leads to an equivalent notion.
+The theorem here states that the much more concrete Def. \ref{def:intro_delta_non_arch} in terms of skeletons leads to an equivalent notion.